“Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.” - Brené Brown

 2. Learn to Say ‘No’

-You don't need to overexplain, debate or defend yourself.
+You don't need to overexplain, debate or defend yourself to anyone.

 3. Allow Room for Flexibility